th3br4vetrave1er/th3br4vetrave1er/README.md

 <h2>💀🤺 About Me:</h2>

-<p>Hello!
+![<p>Hello!
 I’m Dan, or as I like to call myself, a brave traveler.
 I've always had a passion for creating things with my hands, but since blacksmithing didn’t quite work out, I’ve turned to the art of programming.
 I have a deep love for fantasy, games, and music, which fuels my creativity and keeps me motivated on this coding journey.<br>
 In the end, I’m just as much a brave traveler as you are, my visitor.
-So, come on in, take a seat—there’s always room for you here!</p>
+So, come on in, take a seat—there’s always room for you here!</p>](https://i.pinimg.com/originals/3a/05/fa/3a05faad64800e1cce421f4c013b1bc4.gif)

 <h3>I'm currently working on 🛠️</h3>
 <p>As a Python enthusiast on a journey to mastering the art of coding, I'm diving into projects that challenge and inspire me.<br>